abastacky/Digital-Electronics/README.md

 ## Week 4

 ### Project Proposal: Teach Me How to Relate
-A garment with Force Sensitive Resistors, heat resistors, and/or flex sensors at strategic pressure points on the body.
+A garment with Force Sensitive Resistors and/or heat sensors at strategic pressure points on the body.
 I'm conceiving of the garment as a shirt, with sensors embedded on the lower back, neck, crooks of elbows, and collar bone area.
 To be worn when getting to know someone new.
 The garment can be programmed with the wearer's specific touch preferences, and can be used to train others to relate to the wearer via touch.
 The garment will generate a noise denoting negative (or perhaps a red LED will light up) when a sensor corresponding to an off-limits or undesired area is touched.
 Sensors on neutral will not generate noise (or maybe they'll generate a tone denoting neutral, or cause a yellow LED to light up).
 The garment will generate a noise denoting positive (or cause a green LED to light up) when a sensor corresponding to an area of affinity is touched.
+For instance, some people don't like to be hugged: I'd put sensors at "hug" contact points on the body and program them to produce a "negative" response.

 The garment is intended to encourage empathy, and highlight the emotional/dynamic/contextual quality of touch.

 The garment opens up the problematic that touch depends on context, and cannot simply be reduced to a definitive yes/no/neutral.
 This is a conversation piece, an instigator of debate, a medium for exploring the arena of touch with others.

-This might be too complicated, but it would be cool to have some sort of physical interface where users could program/change their touch preferences in real time, so that the garment could respond to their changing preferences.
+Ideally there'd be a physical interface where users could program their own touch preferences in real time, so that the garment could respond to different users.
+I'm imagining a remote/keypad with switches or sliders.

+The program will:
+-Read the amount of pressure or heat applied to a sensor -Evaluate whether the location and amount of pressure/heat fits into the positive, neutral, or negative category -Produce sound and light based on the "desirability" of this particular quality of touch

 ## Week 5